tytydraco/yessleep/out/The_seagulls_are_bringing_my_mother_back_to_me_piece_by_piece_by_piece.md

 I didn’t have much of myself to give, but before too long, I had an idea.

 I reached into my mouth and pinched one of my upper canines.
 It was a baby tooth.
 A part of myself that was due to fall from me any day now.
 I twisted and yanked on the canine until its thready connections broke.
 Without hesitation, I laid the chunk of bloodstained enamel onto the tongue.
+Like the crack of a whip, the salivating tendril and its prize receded, flying back into the hungry blackness of its maw.
+The sound of it chewing on my tooth, grounding it into a fine dust, was unbearable.

 Suddenly, movement in my peripheral vision pulled my attention away from the gull.